ttanatb/VRsus-guARdian/README.md

-# AR-Hack (Working Title)
+# VRsus guARdian
-AR_Hack is a networked, stealth-based game between AR and PC.
+VRsus guARdian is a networked, stealth-based game between AR and PC.
 The game utilizes ARKit to scan the room around the player and builds a shared world where both players can interact with one another.
-The game sets a 'PC Player' who's trying to steal a relic against an 'AR Player' who uses an iPad to set up traps and search for this thief.
+The game sets a 'VR Player' who's trying to steal a relic against an 'AR Player' who uses an iPad to set up traps and search for this thief.

 ## Screenshots
 ![Picture of Screenshots](https://i.imgur.com/51sv3oX.jpg)